 - which jobs are at risk

-- the number of people who could be involved
+- the number of roles affected

 - how they plan to carry out redundancies

-- how they will calculate redundancy pay
+- how they’ll calculate redundancy pay

 - details of any agency workers they’re using